adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Never explain - your friends do not need it and your enemies will not believe you anyway. - Elbert Hubbard</code></pre>
+<pre><code>1 » Freedom is the right to live as we wish. - Epictetus</code></pre>
-<pre><code>2 » The final wisdom of life requires not the annulment of incongruity but the achievement of serenity within and above it. - Reinhold Niebuhr</code></pre>
+<pre><code>2 » True wisdom is less presuming than folly.
+The wise man doubteth often, and changeth his mind; the fool is obstinate, and doubteth not; he knoweth all things but his own ignorance. - Akhenaten</code></pre>
-<pre><code>3 » To be tested is good.
-The challenged life may be the best therapist. - Gail Sheehy</code></pre>
+<pre><code>3 » Most of the important things in the world have been accomplished by people who have kept on trying when there seemed to be no hope at all. - Dale Carnegie</code></pre>
 </details>

 <!--END_SECTION:waka-->